Ghost Radio FAQ

 Below, we have listed the most common ways to resolve problems with the License verification system.

-Google Play - User When the app is installed, ensure that you’re using the same Google account in Google Play, that you used when you purchased the app when starting the app.
-The app purchase is connected to that specific account, and may not work if you are not using the same account when the app is started.
+When the app is installed, ensure that you’re using the same Google account in Google Play that you used when you purchased the app when starting the app.
+The app purchase is connected to that specific account and may not work if you are not using the same account when the app is started.

 Assuming that your phone is connected to active internet (Wi-Fi or 3G/4G Internet connection), and then follow the below steps: